AdobeDocs/campaign-standard.en/help/start/using/about-templates.md

 ### Creating a content template {#creating-a-content-template}

-You can create your own content templates to use them as needed for one or more emails.
+You can create your own content templates to use them as many times as needed.

+The following example shows how to create an email content template.

 1. Go to **[!UICONTROL Resources]** > **[!UICONTROL Content templates & fragments]** and click **[!UICONTROL Create]**.
 1. Click the email label to access the **[!UICONTROL Properties]** tab of the Email Designer.